redox-os/website/content/donate.en.md

 ## Jeremy Soller

 Jeremy Soller, is the creator, maintainer, and lead developer of Redox OS.
+Donations to Jeremy Soller are treated as a taxable gift, and will be used at his discretion.

 You can donate to Jeremy Soller the following ways: